sci-visus/NLPModelExplorer/README.md

     `th train.lua -gpuid 1 -data_file ../data/snli_1.0-train.hdf5 -val_data_file ../data/snli_1.0-val.hdf5 -test_data_file ../data/snli_1.0-test.hdf5 -pre_word_vecs ../data/glove.hdf5 -encoder proj -attention local -classifier local -loss nll -epochs 100 -savefile model_100_local_parikh | tee log_100_local_parikh.txt`

     All required data files are in the repo.
 After 100 epoches training, the model and log will be saved into the paths specified.
 The final model saved should have accuracy ~0.82.
-The pretrained model is also uploaded as `model_100_local_parikh_final.t7`.
+The pretrained model is also uploaded as `src/model_100_local_parikh_final.t7`.

 ### 2. Sentence Perturbation
   The purpose of this section is to replace nouns in a sentence with synonyms and antonyms and observe how the model predict.
 Given premise and hypothesis, only hypothesis sentence will be perturbed while premise sentence will be duplicated (to make sure 1 premise and 1 hypothesis per example).
-  - Simply run this command:
+  - Goto src/ and simply run this command:

     `python sentence_perturbation.py ../data/snli_1.0/src-dev.txt ../data/snli_1.0/targ-dev.txt`

     Then perturbed files are `../data/snli_1.0/src-dev.txt.perturbed` and `../data/snli_1.0/targ-dev.txt.perturbed` where nouns in the `targ-dev.txt.perturbed` contains sentences with swapped nouns.

 ### 3. Prediction
   Then we can use the pretrained model to make prediction on the perturbed dataset.
-Call
+Goto src/ and call

   `th predict.lua -gpuid 1 -sent1_file ../data/snli_1.0/src-dev.txt.perturbed -sent2_file ../data/snli_1.0/targ-dev.txt.perturbed -word_dict ../data/snli_1.0.word.dict -label_dict ../data/snli_1.0.label.dict -output_file pred.txt -model model_100_local_parikh_final.t7`

-  The predicted labels will be stored in `pred.txt`.
+  The predicted labels will be stored in `src/pred.txt`.

 ## Trouble Shooting
   - In case no GPU is available, add option `-gpu_to_cpu true` in step 3